A-Kaminer/bitcoin-twitter-bot/README.md

 # bitcoin-twitter-bot
-A twitter bot that tweets out some info about bitcoin
+An in-progress twitter bot that tweets out some info about bitcoin